codyrf1990/IBrahma/docs/_context_features.md

 # Application Features (iBramah - Opportunity Tracker)

 This document lists the features of the iBramah Opportunity Tracker, their current status (based on `index.html` structure), and illustrative user stories.
+This summary is current as of 2025-05-14.

 ## Feature List & Status